blanksblanks/Java-Baklava/Bigram-Frequency/readMe.txt

 	*Note: you can call input whatever you want, and you can either write whatever you want or copy and paste the text from another place
   3. Run the Test file:
-	java Test (input.txt)
+	java Test
-	*Note: the input file can be called anything, just make sure it's correct and an existing file
+	*When the program asks for a file to read, give it the path to any existing .txt file

 HOW I WROTE THE PROGRAM